-1. The definition of Physician can include You or a person Related to You by blood or marriage in the event that the Physician is the only one in the area and is acting within the scope of their normal employment.

-2. The Other Income Benefits definition will not include the amount of any benefit for loss of income, provided to Your family, Your Spouse or Your Spouse's family.
+- 1. The definition of Physician may include the insured person or a person related to the insured person by blood or marriage provided that the he/she is the only such physician in the area and provided that he/she is acting within the scope of their normal employment. - 2.
+We will not offset against the amount of any benefit for loss of income, provided to Your family, Your Spouse or Your Spouse's family.